nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a member

-1. Deleting a person while all persons are being shown
+1. Deleting a member while all members are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all members using the `list` command.
+Multiple members in the list.

     1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
        Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
-       Expected: No person is deleted.
+       Expected: No member is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.